isaacnmm/pestpolicy-hugo2XX/content/posts/best-blinds-for-bedroom-windows/index.md

 Lotus & Windoware 2-Inch Faux Wood Blind will help protect your window treatments from sunlight rays and heat.
 The blinds are created from materials that are flexible, particularly the steel headrail, and thus will not crack or crack allowing it to last longer.
 Lotus & Windoware Faux Wood Blind comes with installation hardware, and you'll find it easy to mount in about 20 minutes.
-Also, the blinds are created from the durable and good-looking complement, which will augment your room d�cor.
+Also, the blinds are created from the durable and good-looking complement, which will augment your room dcor.
 The blinds have a decorative top cover that you'll love.
 Luckily, you won't worry about the difficulty of opening the blinds with wands as this set comes with cords for the same purpose.
 Further, they have thick threading and appear like authentic decorated wood.